ORIGINAL TRIP IN 2018, UPDATED IN 2024

 Lille

-Lille has an almost Belgian charm to it and is a nice city trip.
+Technically Lille is not located in Normandy, but it is very close and worth a visit.
+Lille has an almost Belgian charm to it and is an original city trip.
 It doesn’t have any must visit spots, but overall it is a charming city, with affordable lodging, lots of wine bars and good restaurants.
-If you want to visit Lille’s hotspot Bloempot, you must make a reservation several weeks in advance or drop by during lunchtime, exactly when the restaurant opens, as they usually save some spots for spontaneous visitors.
-If you visit with kids Lille Zoo is a nice spot.
-The Zoo is free for inhabitants of Lille and for other visitors it costs € 4.
+For several years Bloempot has been Lille’s hotspot restaurant.
+You must make a reservation several weeks in advance or drop by during lunchtime, exactly when the restaurant opens, as they usually save some spots for spontaneous visitors.
 Lille is also perfect for shopping, as all the cool French brands have a flagship store in Lille, this makes Lille an interesting city trip during Les Soldes, when recent collections are sold at a discount.
 Close to Lille you will find Roubaix, a small town with a great art museum in an Art Deco swimming pool, you will find my blog post about this museum here.

 Etretat